Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: So I also think that, like, writing your own songs is probably helping you find, like, your own musical identity.

-SALVANT: Sure - writing my own songs and also the time and care I take in choosing the repertoire.
+MCLORIN SALVANT: Sure, writing my own songs and also the time and care I take in choosing the repertoire.
 It takes me a lot of time, and it's almost frustrating for the guys sometimes because they're waiting for a new song.
 And I - it's just so important for me to get the perfect, exact, right song.

 GROSS: One of the things I really like about your repertoire is that you go back to early jazz, and you find music from the early 19th century - early 20th century, I mean - and from the 1920s and '30s.
 And how did you decide to go back that far?
 Because a lot of singers don't.

-GROSS: I'm glad you said that 'cause the song - next song I want to play is a Bert Williams song.
-He's part of, like, the minstrel era, and he is an African-American man who sang in blackface.
+GROSS: I'm glad you said that 'cause the song - the next song I want to play is a Bert Williams song.
+He's part of, like, the minstrel era.
+And he is an African-American man who sang in blackface.
 And I think because of that, until recently he was pretty much ignored.
-I think his work was considered an embarrassment, but you do what is probably his most famous song, which is called "Nobody."
+I think his work was considered an embarrassment.
+But you do what is probably his most famous song, which is called "Nobody."
 You did that on your previous album, "WomanChild."
 So I'd like you to tell us why you chose that song and how you thought it would work for you - like, what you did with it that you thought would suit, like, your voice and your personality.

 (SOUNDBITE OF SONG, "NOBODY")

-SALVANT: (Singing) When winter comes with snow and sleet, and me with hunger and cold feet, who says, here's 25 cents - go on - get something to eat?
+MCLORIN SALVANT: (Singing) When winter comes with snow and sleet, and me with hunger and cold feet, who says, here's 25 cents; go and get something to eat?
 Nobody.
 I ain't never done nothing to nobody.
 I never get nothing from nobody, no time.
 And until I get something from somebody, I...

-GROSS: My guest is Cecile McLorin Salvant.
-After we take a short break, she'll tell us about one of the most sexist song she knows and why she sings it on her latest album.
-The album is called "For One To Love."
+GROSS: After we take a short break, I'll be back with Cecile McLorin Salvant.
+She'll tell us about one of the most sexist song she knows and why she sings it on her new album.
+The album's called "For One To Love."
 I'm Terry Gross, and this is FRESH AIR.

-SALVANT: (Singing) And until I get something from somebody, I will never do nothing for nobody, no time.

 GROSS: Yeah, it just goes back and forth, which is great.
-I mean, you know, it's that kind of, like, cross-breeding of musical styles that makes it - makes it so rich.
-You've also gone back and looked for songs by women composers.
-Like, you do...
+I mean, you know, it's that kind of, like, cross-breeding of musical styles that makes it so rich.
+You've also gone back and looked for songs by women composers, like, you do...

 GROSS: ...How this particular song happened.